Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 ```
 We also need to do a bit of work on the Genotype file, as later steps don't like the presence of the ':', which is in the genotype names (e.g., NC_052499.1:84).
 I've replaced the ':' with an underscore using sed in the command line as the file is too big to open with something like notepad.
-Sed works just like a search and replace: sed 's/:/_/g' Genotypes.txt > Genotypes2.txt
+Sed works just like a search and replace: sed 's/:/_/g' Genotypes.txt > Genotypes2.txt.
-Now, read in the new file:
+Now, read in the correctly formatted file:
 ```
 Genotypes2 <- read.delim("Genotypes2.txt")
 ```